salsferrazza/cquencer/README.md

   netstring framing
   ```

-- `destn` is an example multicast destination that logs each message's
+- `destn` is an example multicast destination that logs all received
-sequence number and size
+  data to `STDOUT`

 `destn <multicast group IP> <multicast group port>`